Interfaces & Connections

 The standard ready-valid interface (ReadyValidIO / Decoupled)

-Chisel provides a standard interface for ready-valid interfaces.
+Chisel provides a standard interface for ready-valid interfaces (for example used in AXI).

 A ready-valid interface consists of a ready